cassiozen/useStateMachine/README.md

   TOGGLE: 'active';
 }
 ```

+Where TOGGLE stands for an event name that will trigger a transition.
+TOGGLE can invoked with the `send()` command, for the currently acive state state.

 Or the extended, object syntax, which allows for more control over the transition (like adding guards):